xrdocs/ncs5500/_tutorials/access-list-enhancements-on-ncs5500-j2-based-platforms.md

 ![Screenshot 2021-08-31 at 11.21.55 PM.png]({{site.baseurl}}/images/Screenshot 2021-08-31 at 11.21.55 PM.png)

 The above output shows that ACL programming has been done in the external TCAM.
 The interface belongs to NPU 1.
-It used the bank ID 15 and the database alloted for the ingress V4 ACL.
+It used the bank ID 15 and the database alloted for the ingress v4 ACL.
 It shows 15 entries per DB (12 ACEs plus 3 internal entries).

 ### Summary of TCAM Usage

+Let us summarise the TCAM usage for the ingress and egress ACLs w.r.t TCAMs used.

 | System           | Traditional Ingress ACL | Ingress ACL with UDK/UDF | Egress ACL    | Hybrid Ingress ACL |
 |------------------|-------------------------|--------------------------|---------------|--------------------|